 NLP Techniques for Lasting Change

-There are many different NLP techniques or patterns as they are sometimes called, which can be used for different purposes.
+There are many different NLP techniques or patterns that are available for improving self-regulation.

-NLP is a very powerful and positive model that places emphasis on facilitating change and generating solutions.
-There is no “one-size-fits-all” approach, hence the many powerful techniques available for facilitating change and generating solutions.
+NLP is a compelling and positive model that emphasizes facilitating change and generating solutions.

 Here are some of the most common NLP techniques:

 Anchoring is when we create a response to something that happens each time there is a specific stimulus.